 An opinion piece in the Jan.
 25, 2018, issue of The Wall Street Journal floats the idea of a parent’s future Social Security benefits being used to fund time off to care for a new child.
 If a parent uses any of his or her benefits for leave, the parent would be delayed in receiving Social Security payments upon retirement.

 The opinion piece’s authors write that the delay in payments received later in life would be shorter than the amount of time the parent took off in most cases.
-This is because Social Security follows a progressive benefit formula: younger workers, who would typically be taking the paid paternity leave, would receive smaller payouts because of lower salaries common for that age versus inflation-adjusted payouts for workers in their 60s who are most likely making significantly more money.
+This is because federal retirement program follows a progressive benefit formula: younger workers, who would typically be taking the paid paternity leave, would receive smaller payouts because of lower salaries common for that age versus inflation-adjusted payouts for workers in their 60s who are most likely making significantly more money.

 “We think the federal government could provide Social Security parental-leave benefits without endangering either Social Security’s already precarious finances or the income security of future retirees,” write the authors, D.C. lawyer Kristin A. Shapiro and Andrew G. Biggs, a resident scholar at the conservative American Enterprise Institute think tank and a former official in the Social Security Administration.